-Indicator 9:Total Nitrogen Concentrations (TN) and Associated Eutrophication Impacts in the Great Bay Estuary
+Indicator 10: Total Nitrogen Concentrations (TN) and Associated Eutrophication Impacts in the Great Bay Estuary

 The acceptable levels of nutrients in surface waters are governed by Administrative Rule Env-Wq 1703.14 which requires that there be a natural level of nutrients in Class A waters and no nutrients in such quantities as to impair any designated uses in Class B waters.
-Therefore, assessments to determine compliance with Env-Wq 1703.14 consider both indicators of nutrients and nutrient-related impairments.
-In the Great Bay Estuary, the measure for nutrient levels is Total Nitrogen concentrations because nitrogen is the limiting nutrient in estuaries.
+Therefore, assessments to determine compliance with Env-Wq 1703.14 consider both direct measure of nutrients and indicators of nutrient-related impairments (i.e. eutrophication).
+In the Great Bay Estuary, the measure for nutrient levels is total nitrogen concentrations because nitrogen is the limiting nutrient in estuaries.

-In order to assess compliance with Env-Wq 1703.14 for the Great Bay Estuary, the indicators of nutrients and nutrient-related impacts are evaluated as a collection of indicators.
-The indicators have varying degrees of linkage to total nitrogen and those linkages are likely to differ by assessment zone.
-This variability of linkages coupled with the lack of data about some of the indicators, is such that not all indicators can individually be used to make full-support/non-support determinations.
-Inherent in this evaluation is a consideration of the quality, currentness, representativeness, completeness, applicability, and magnitude of each indicator.
+In order to assess compliance with Env-Wq 1703.14 for the Great Bay estuary, NHDES utilizes a "preponderance of evidence" approach that looks at a stressor-response relationship between total nitrogen and various indicators.
+In that approach, a collection of water quality criteria, assessment thresholds and measures collectively act as the indicators of nutrient-related impacts.
+Each individual indicator has varying degrees of linkage to total nitrogen and those linkages are likely to differ by assessment zone.
+This variability of linkages, coupled with the lack of data about some of the indicators, is such that not all indicators can individually be used to make full-support/non-support determinations.
+Inherent in this evaluation is a consideration of the quality, currentness, representativeness, completeness, applicability, frequency, magnitude and duration of each indicator.
 The response indicators include but are not limited to; dissolved oxygen concentrations, chlorophyll-a concentrations (a measure of water column algae growth), macroalgae, epiphytes, water clarity (a measure of light availability to the plants), and eelgrass extent.
 Each of these indicators is assessed independently using the methods described below.
-Other variables exist for which the department has not yet evaluated as assessment tools or f for which datasets do not exist.
-Those additional variables include but are not limited to; sediment oxygen demand, sediment loads, temperature regime changes, the role of invasive species, and sediment sulfide and organic carbon changes.
-If nutrient levels (as measured by Total Nitrogen concentrations) are elevated and adverse responses exist in the same assessment unit, then that assessment unit may be considered to have excess nutrients in violation of Env-Wq 1703.14 if a preponderance of evidence warrants such a determination.
+If nutrient levels (as measured by total nitrogen concentrations) are elevated and adverse responses exist in the same assessment unit, then that assessment unit may be considered to have excess nutrients in violation of Env-Wq 1703.14 when a preponderance of evidence warrants such a determination.